NodeScriptLang/guides/src/concepts/README.md

 The section will introduce you to some core concepts in NodeScript.
 It is highly recommended that you become familiar with them, either before, or in parallel with using it.

-Welcome to NodeScript, your low-code tool for making workflow automation and API integration a breeze!
+Welcome to NodeScript, a low-code tool designed to simplify workflow automation and API integration processes.

-The platform is easy to use, with a visual interface that helps you connect different services and systems.
-Whether you're a pro developer or a newbie, NodeScript is perfect for streamlining your workflows.

-Here's what NodeScript can do for you:
+**Here's what NodeScript can do for you:**

-- Connect APIs and online services without the need for complex coding.
+- Connect APIs and online services without the need for complex coding
-- Visually design and manage complicated workflows, making them clear and simple to maintain.
+- Visually design and manage complicated workflows, making them clear and simple to maintain
-- Help everyone in your team collaborate, because our visual system is easy to understand and share.
+- Help everyone in your team collaborate, because our visual system is easy to understand and share

-By using NodeScript to automate tasks and workflows, you'll save time and boost efficiency, giving you more space to focus on important projects.
-Plus, our visual programming interface makes it a piece of cake for non-technical users to create and manage.
+## How does it work?

+At its core, NodeScript is a node-based visual programming language that enables users to create flow-based [graphs](./graphs.md), which can then be executed in real-world scenarios through an [endpoint](./endpoints.md).

+The functionality and scope of your graph are entirely up to you.
+NodeScript offers an infinitely scalable canvas that can accommodate as many [nodes](nodes.md) as you need!

+### Key Features & Capabilities: ###

+- Always ready - no setup needed
+- Always running - no hosting required
+- Immediate feedback without deployment
+- Collaborative environment for team projects
+- Composable elements for versatile creations

+### Why NodeScript? ###

+- Real-time results - see the outcomes as you develop
+- Speed - at scale, it's faster than traditional coding
+- Atomic design - modular components for flexibility
+- Instant work and deployment - save time and effort
+- Automated API calls - no more manual interventions
+- Accessibility - suitable for developers of all skill levels

 Lets dive into some of concepts and features you will find in NodeScript...